Starwood Hotels and Resorts: St. Regis

 St. Regis Hotels & Resorts was Starwood's main luxury brand, launched in 1899.
 It is named for St. Regis New York, which was built in 1904 in Manhattan at 5th Avenue and 55th Street by John Jacob Astor IV, who also founded the Astoria Hotel (which later became the Waldorf-Astoria Hotel) and who died in 1912 on the RMS Titanic.
 In the 1930s, head bartender Fernand Petiot introduced the Bloody Mary cocktail.
 The St. Regis was a Sheraton from 1966 on, and following a lavish restoration from 1985 to 1991, it was part of the ITT Sheraton Luxury division before it became the cornerstone and flagship of Starwood's new brand.
 The brand is represented on four continents, with a total pipeline of 57 operating and signed hotels as of April 2016.

 Le Méridien

 Le Méridien was founded by Air France in 1972 and was acquired by Starwood in November 2005, by which point it was based in the UK.
-It has a total of 137 properties operating or in the pipeline worldwide, with its first property being Le Méridien Etoile in Paris, France.
+It has a total of 137 properties operating or in the pipeline worldwide, with its first property being Le Méridien Etoile in Paris.
 Le Méridien is positioned as an upper-upscale brand in the Starwood hierarchy and offers properties with an edge towards art, design and local destination, with each hotel customized to its respective location with the intent of "unlocking destinations" for guests.
 Certain locations offer guests complimentary access to art galleries and museums through collaborations and partnerships.
 Le Méridien has a partnership with the Italian coffee roasting company Illy, serving and promoting Illy-branded coffee and products throughout its hotels around the world.